 - DNS: Can my URL quickly resolve?
 Are the DNS records correct?

 Web page performance is useful for a number of purposes.
 Set a baseline over time to determine the effect of page changes.
 Benchmark across source locations or against competitors to reveal opportunities for improvement.
 A Page Load test measures the objects on a page and displays them in a waterfall.
-A Transaction test follows a specific set of page views and actions, recording the total time required.
+A Transaction test follows a specific set of page views and actions, recording the total time required to complete the transaction.

 Page load metrics: